Barranquilla, Colombia

 We asked expats in Barranquilla what banks they use and there advice about banking.
 They advised:

 "Before retiring in Barranquilla, expats should know that the city has a tropical climate, with high temperatures and humidity throughout the year.
 They should also be aware that Spanish is the official language, and while some locals may speak English, it is beneficial to learn Spanish for daily interactions.
 Expats should understand that the cost of living in Barranquilla is relatively low compared to many Western countries, but the quality of goods and services may also be different.
 Healthcare in Colombia is generally good, but it's important to secure comprehensive health insurance.
 Barranquilla is known for its vibrant culture and festivals, particularly the Carnival of Barranquilla, which is one of the biggest carnivals in the world.
 Expats should be prepared for a lively social scene and a city that values music, dance, and celebration.
 Safety can be a concern in certain areas of the city, so it's important to research neighborhoods thoroughly and take standard precautions to protect personal safety and belongings.
 Expats should also be aware that while Barranquilla is developing rapidly, there are still areas of the city that are impoverished and lack basic services.
 Finally, it's important for expats to understand the visa and residency requirements for living in Colombia, which may include proving a steady income or making an investment in the country.
-It's recommended to consult with a legal expert or relocation specialist to ensure all paperwork is correctly completed," commented one expat who made the move to Barranquilla.
+It's recommended to consult with a legal expert or relocation specialist to ensure all paperwork is correctly completed," wrote one member in Barranquilla.

 Will I be able to find a job in Barranquilla?